Short Bio

 Like many musicians and songwriters I know who were born and raised in the same era as myself, seeing The Beatles on that fateful night on February 9, 1964 changed everything for me.
-Seeing those 4 guys in their suit and ties and long hair singing so beautifully just fascinated me.
+Seeing those 4 guys in their suits and ties and long hair singing so beautifully just fascinated me.
 And the guitars and drums!
 Come on!
 I’ll never forget it!

-I actually had already taken piano lessons from Mr. Knotts across the street (his first name was Don, believe it or not!).
-But he became frustrated with me because I always memorized the sheet music for my lessons and played from memory.
+I actually had already taken piano lessons from Mr. Knotts across the street (his first name was Don, believe it or not!), but he became frustrated with me because I always memorized the sheet music for my lessons and played from memory.
 I just wanted to learn and not have to look at the notes.
 Probably wasn’t great but perhaps it’s why I’m able to play by ear so well and learn and remember songs.
 Came in handy when I became a pro.
 But sometimes I wish I’d been more disciplined so I could read better now.

 One Christmas my parents gave me a Philco electric guitar that came with a portable record player.
 It had an input jack on the side where you could plug the guitar and play along to the records.
 I wore out Beatles VI!
 That was seriously one of the best gifts ever!
 I truly learned to play with that guitar and record player!